OhmPopy/SecureSFML/README.txt

 SecureSFML is an extension to the SFML library (http://www.sfml-dev.org) which allows you to use encrypted tcp connections.

-It is however not an official SFML module !
+It is not an official SFML module !

+BEWARE : it is not yet secure from Man In The Middle attacks : there's no authentication.
+It just sets up an encrypted channel.

+Supported Ciphers :

+AES-128-CBC
+AES-192-CBC
+AES-256-CBC
+RC4 (with a patch that renews the keys on each packet using an IV)

 === How to install ===

-As a prerequisite, you shall have SFML installed on your system already.
+As a prerequisite, you must have SFML 2.1 installed on your system already.
 The OpenSSL lib is also necessary.
+(Ubuntu : # apt-get install libssl-dev)

 == Linux ==